pcx436/object-oriented-zoo/README.md

 * We also assumed that negative numbers would not be entered for the day the user is asked to enter or the age of animals.

+## Development Issues
+* We often had issues with deciding the location of class attributes.
+For example, the `ZooKeeper` class has an attribute `zooAnimals` and we could not decide if it should belong in the `ZooKeeper` or `ZooEmployee` class.
+* We encountered frequent problems relating to how we used the version control system, but they were resolved relatively quickly.
+* Two of the group members were somewhat new to java, so it took some time to get up to speed.

 ## Credits
 This project was completed by Jacob Malcy, Kyle Stewart, and Vincent Liu.